A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Notation and preliminaries

 \section{Notation and preliminaries}

-This section presents the notation used throughout this paper and some preliminary results related to the MA equation following from the monographs of Figalli \cite{figalli2017monge} and Guti{\'e}rrez \cite{gutierrez2001monge}.
-Additionally, we will present some results concerning the MAE problems from the papers of Le \cite{le2017eigenvalue,le2020convergence}.
-Unless otherwise specified, bounded open convex domains are assumed to have non-empty interiors throughout this paper.
+This section presents the notation used throughout this paper and some preliminary results related to the MA equation \eqref{eq:MA}, following from two monographs \cite{figalli2017monge,gutierrez2016monge} and two papers \cite{abedin2020inverse,hartenstine2006dirichlet}.
+Additionally, we will present some results related to the MAE problem \eqref{eq_MAeig}, following the work in \cite{le2017eigenvalue}.